weaversa/cryptol-course/labs/Overview/Overview.md

 ## Verifying Cryptographic Implementations: The `xxhash` Algorithm

-The tools that Cryptol provides access to allows users to bring together cryptographic implementations from other languages like *Java* or *C* and prove that they are equivalent to "gold standard" specifications one can create in Cryptol.
+The tools that Cryptol provides allows users to bring together cryptographic implementations from other languages like *Java* or *C* and prove that they are equivalent to "gold standard" specifications one can create in Cryptol.
 This allows users to iteratively optimize code in performance-centric or system languages while maintaining a single trusted specification in Cryptol.

-Take a look through the [`saw-demos` repository](https://github.com/GaloisInc/saw-demos) by GaloisInc hosted on GitHub which highlights several of these applications.
+Take a look through the [saw-demos repository](https://github.com/GaloisInc/saw-demos) by Galois which highlights several of these applications.
 We will do a brief survey of the `xxhash` example which you can find in the `demos/xxhash` directory of this repository.
-This is a demo of using Cryptol algorithm specifications (along with SAW).
+This is an example of using Cryptol algorithm specifications (along with SAW). *(You can clone this repository and perform the exercises yourself if you like.)*

 This directory contains the following files: